29988122/Fate-Grand-Order_Lua/README.md

 If there are other additional windows, a custom script is required.

 ## Card Priority Customization:
 By changing the Battle_CardPriority option in the lua file you are executing(CN, EN, JP or TW), you can have your card selection behavior change.
+There are two modes available, simple and detailed mode.
 For example:
 ```
+Simple Mode:
 Battle_CardPriority = "BAQ"
 It will select Weak Buster->Buster->Resist Buster->Weak Arts->Arts->Resist Arts->Weak Quick->Quick->Resist Quick cards until all three cards included CPs are selected.

 Battle_CardPriority = "ABQ"
 It will select Weak Arts->Arts->Resist Arts->Weak Buster->Buster->Resist Buster->Weak Quick->Quick->Resist Quick cards until all three cards included CPs are selected.

-Currently we don't support more detailed card selection parameters, sorry!
-However, you can join us, write your code, and make a Pull Request to help other FGO players around the world.
-Thank you.
+Detailed Mode:
+Append W to BAQ to turn them into weak cards, append R to BAQ to turn them into resist cards.
+You can create any priority order that will result in the most output you prefer.
+Note that you must make sure that there are 9 distinct cards in your input.
+Battle_CardPriority = "WA, WB, WQ, A, B, Q, RA, RQ, RB"
+It will select weak arts->weak buster->weak buster->arts->buster->quick->resist arts->resist buster->resist quick until all three cards included CPs are selected.
 ```
 ## Noble Phantasm Behavior:
 • disabled: Will never cast NPs automatically.
 If you have Autoskill enabled, please use this option.